Magna Carta (An Embroidery): Display

 Magna Carta (An Embroidery) formed part of an exhibition celebrating the 800th anniversary of Magna Carta.
 It was displayed in the Entrance Hall of the British Library from 15 May to 24 July 2015, at the Whitworth Art Gallery, Manchester, August – November 2016, and in the Blackwell Hall of the Bodleian Library, Oxford, 11 November 2015 – 3 January 2016, touring other United Kingdom locations in the rest of 2016 and 2017.
 In 2022 it was exhibited at Tate Britain as part of an exhibition of Cornelia Parker's work.
+From 15 May to 17 September 2023 it was displayed as part of the exhibition To Be Free: Art and Liberty at Salisbury Cathedral.